ambjn/Flutter-Speech-To-Text-App/README.md

-Speech To Text App made using Flutter displays the <b> confidence level </b> & also displays the <b> highlighted words </b> and further convertes speech into text.
+Speech To Text App made using Flutter displays the <b> confidence level </b> & also displays the <b> highlighted words </b> and further converts speech into text.

 ## Packages: